cgq5/notes/README.md

 # notes
-Here you can find my notes on the Statistical Learning class from Stanford Online.
+Here you can find my notes in the Statistical Learning class from Stanford Online.
 Feel free to comment by posing new issues.
 Thank you!